Murrumba State Secondary College

-Health & Physical Education

-Health & Physical Education is a compulsory core subject across the Year 7–9 curriculum.
-Years 9 and 10 students have the option to study either Core Health & Physical Education or Health & Physical Education Extension.
-From Year 10, Health & Physical Education becomes an elective subject.
-Health & Physical Education subjects available to students in Years 11 and 12 include the General subjects of Health Education and Physical Education, and the Applied subject of Sport & Recreation.
+As of 2024, there are 1687 total student enrolments at the school (856 male, 831 female).
+4 are Indigenous, and 20% have a language background other than English.

+Excellence programs

 Football Academy

 The Football Academy is an Excellence program available to students from Years 7–10.
 The program aims to provide a pathway to a career in football for talented secondary-aged players.

-The Arts

-Year 7 students undertake the Arts subjects of Visual Arts and Music, whereas Visual Arts is the only General Arts subject studied in Year 8.
-Year 9 Arts subjects include Dance (General or Extension), Drama, Media Arts, Music and Visual Art (General or Extension), whereas Year 10 Arts subjects include Certificate II in Music Industry (CUA20615), Dance, Drama, Media Arts, Music and Visual Art.
-Arts subjects available to students in Years 11 and 12 include the General subjects of Dance, Drama, Music, Visual Art and Film, Television & New Media, and the Applied subject of Arts in Practice.

 High Performance Music

 High Performance Music is an Excellence program for students from Years 7–10.
 It is designed to assist in the development of students’ all-round musicianship as well as using their passion for music to enhance their academic success.
 Students enrolling in the program complete an application and audition for successful entry.

-Technology

-Students in Year 7 study Applied Technology whereas students in Year 8 study Applied Technology and Food Technologies.
-Technology subjects available to Year 9 students include Engineering, Fashion & Design, Food Studies, Information Communication Technology and Product Design, whereas Year 10 Technology subjects include Design, Design & Industrial Technology, Digital Solutions, Engineering Excellence, Engineering Technology, Fashion, Food & Nutrition and Information & Communication Technology.
-Technology subjects available to students in Years 11 and 12 include the General Subjects of Design, Digital Solutions and Engineering, and the Applied subjects of Fashion and Industrial Graphics Skills.

 Engineering Excellence

 Engineering Excellence is an Excellence program for students from Years 7–10.
 Students in the Years 7–9 engage in a variety of different units such as Biotechnology, Design, Engineering, Environmental Engineering, Food Technology, Forensic Science, Polymers, Robotics and Sustainability.
 Units undertaken by Year 10 students in the program include Dynamics, Marine Engineering, Medical Engineering and Structural Analysis.